andrewcdowning/Notes/Clean Code/Functions and Methods.md

 ### When to split
 - extract code that works on the same functionality
-- requires more interpritation than surround code.
+- requires more interpretation than surround code.
 - DRY - Don't repeat yourself
 - Don't over do it
   - avoid useless abstraction